 Are we going to show the “Most Popular” section on top of a category or sub-category page?

-Are “Subjects” multi-select?
+Are “Subjects” multi-select? yes

 Event Space

-We should show somewhere the event space logo on this page.
+We should show somewhere the event space logo on this page. – revise how this looks

-Maybe we should show the logo on the list page on the video thumbnail?
+Maybe we should show the logo on the list page on the video thumbnail? – add logo to video’s on listing page level

-Can we put the link to the event space page somewhere else as a button? (with words like “Register for upcoming events”
+Can we put the link to the event space page somewhere else as a button? (with words like “Register for upcoming events” – have a section dedicated to even space with area such as register – latest video’s and go to event space

 Detail page

-“Products Mentioned” should be smaller and more “Related Articles” and “Related Videos” (maybe use the previous design with 4 items)
+“Products Mentioned” should be smaller and more “Related Articles” and “Related Videos” (maybe use the previous design with 4 items)-reduce image size + stars size

-“Products Mentioned” I see no “add to cart” but an “add to wish list” (see solution above)
+“Products Mentioned” I see no “add to cart” but an “add to wish list” (see solution above) – add an add to cart button

-“Products Mentioned > See All” can extend the section to show all items or give a pop up.
+“Products Mentioned > See more” can extend the section to show all items or give a pop up.
+Should drop down to expand more items (have a see less)

-We want to switch “Related articles” with “Related videos”?
+We want to switch “Related articles” with “Related videos”? - ok

-Add a replay button after finishing watching.
+Add a replay button after finishing watching. – there should be an X or hide indication on watch next & it shouldn’t have a black background overlay

-After starting to type a comment we need to show a “Submit” button.
+After starting to type a comment we need to show a “Submit” button. – add this

-Please consider adding “space” between elements in the comment section.
+Please consider adding “space” between elements in the comment section. (maybe space between main quote)

 “Comments” need to have “quotes” too.

-How should “Likes” look?
+How should “Likes” look? – be consistent with all the likes/replies and will add quotes for now and if they’re not being used will remove

-I need a design for #tags
+I need a design for #tags (screenshot from fstoppers – and interaction is it should bring up search results for those tags).

+Have 3 related videos

+More notes:

+Needs icons for expanded + sign on page

+Clean up listing page view with boxed items like detail page

+Add more interactions on listing page level

+Add optics page